CartoDB/airship/packages/styles/src/core/variables/colors.md

 ### .as-bg--*

-You can use the `as-bg--*` class to modify the background color.
+You can use `as-bg--*` utility classes to modify element's background color.

 ```html
 <p class="as-body as-bg--primary"></p>